-- 1. On the Fortify header, click APPLICATIONS. - 2.
-In the Applications view, select the My assigned issues check box.
+- 1. On the OpenText header, click Applications. - 2.
+Select the My assigned issues check box.

 The Applications view lists the application versions and shows the number of issues for each that are assigned to you.
 If Fortify Software Security Center finds no issues assigned to you, it displays a message to let you know.